Types of Facelifts

 Additional procedures performed in the neck that makes for a full facelift.
 Medial suturing of paired platysma muscles with partial transection of the anterior border.
 [Reprinted with permission from Stuzin JM.
 MOC-PSSM CME article: Face lifting.
 Plast Reconstr Surg.
 2008;121(1 Suppl):1–19.]

 Not everyone needs the additional work a full facelift entails.
-However if a patient presents with a full neck and significant neck bands, wrinkles, and fat, then not going into the neck to address this may not give the best result.
+However, if a patient presents with neck fullness and significant neck bands, wrinkles, and fat, then a thorough neck treatment is necessary.
+Not addressing the neck may not give the best result.

 This is most basic facelift technique.
-The incisions are made, dissection is performed under the skin, and excess skin is removed.
+The incisions around the ears are made, dissection is performed under the skin, and excess skin is removed.

-This is recommended in younger patients desiring facial rejuvenation and sometimes in high weight loss patients who have a significant skin excess.
+This is only recommended for younger patients who desire facial rejuvenation.
+It is also suggested for high weight loss patients with significant skin excess.

-The drawback to this technique is that it may not have the longevity of SMAS or subperiosteal lifts.
+The drawback to this technique is that it may not have the longevity of SMAS or deep plane lifts.

 Skin only facelift procedure

 The SMAS (superficial musculoaponeurotic system) is a layer of tissue present underneath the skin in the face.
-It lies just above the parotid gland and its covering and also just above facial nerves that power the facial musculature.
+It lies just above the parotid gland.
+It is also just above facial nerves that power the facial musculature.

 SMAS anatomy